See these Broadway plays starring celebrities

-Take Me Out boasts a formidable roster of screen stars, and now they're stepping up to the Broadway plate.
+Take Me Out boasts a formidable roster of screen stars, and they're stepping up to the Broadway plate in this show for the second time after a hit run in the spring.
 Jesse Williams (Dr. Avery on Grey's Anatomy) stars as Darren Lemming, a fictional Major League Baseball player who comes out as gay in Richard Greenberg's Tony-winning play.
-He and Patrick J. Adams of Suits have teamed up to make their Broadway debuts with Take Me Out, and they're joined by Modern Family star Jesse Tyler Ferguson in his fourth Broadway outing.
-The Hayes Theater is home base for this show through May 29, and with a celebrity cast like this, it's sure to be a grand slam.
+He made his Broadway debuts with Take Me Out, and he's joined by Modern Family star Jesse Tyler Ferguson in his fourth Broadway outing.
+The Gerald Schoenfeld Theatre is home base for this show's extra innings, and with a celebrity cast like this, it's a guaranteed grand slam.

 Samuel L. Jackson is having a full-circle moment with The Piano Lesson: He made his Broadway debut as an understudy in the play in 1990, and now he's playing Doaker Charles, an elder uncle who preserves the family history while his niece and nephew fight over how to honor it.
 Playing that niece and nephew are stars, too: Orange Is the New Black's Danielle Brooks and BlacKkKlansman's John David Washington.
 That's music to our ears!